 Luxury Wedding Venues & Traditional Wedding Venues

 These are some of the best wedding places in and near New York City, including hotel and estate options.

-This hotel is located in lower Manhattan and is one of the top affordable New York venues.
+This hotel is one of the top affordable New York venues.
 The rental fee includes a ceremony space, tables, chairs, glassware, a bridal suite, the use of a golf cart for photography, and an on-site coordinator.

 Price: $2,500 (rental fee), $65-$150/person (catering)

 2. Longfellows Hotel (Saratoga Springs, NY)

 The on-site dairy barn at this beauty of a hotel in upstate New York were built in the early 1900s, and in 2003 the west barn was converted into an inn.
 A rehearsal and ceremony are included in the pricing, as are tables and chairs.
 Enhancements include a mac-and-cheese station, a sundae bar, and a late-night snack station.
 Tax and gratuity are not included.

 Price: $500 (ceremony), $79-$145/person (catering)